ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a POST request with payload as specified in {{gid-post}}, with the difference that it includes only the parameters 'client_cred', 'cnonce', and 'client_cred_verify'.

-The PoP evidence included in the 'client_cred_verify' parameter is computed in the same way considered in {{gid-post}} and defined by the specific application profile (REQ14), by using the following to build the PoP input: i) the same scope specified by the Client in the 'scope' parameter of the original Join Request; ii) the latest N_S value stored by the Client; iii) a new N_C nonce generated by the Client and specified in the parameter 'cnonce' of this request.
+The PoP evidence included in the 'client_cred_verify' parameter is computed in the same way considered in {{gid-post}} and defined by the specific application profile (REQ14), by using the following to build the PoP input: i) the same scope entry specified by the Client in the 'scope' parameter of the latest Join Request that the Client sent to the KDC in order to join the group identified by GROUPNAME; ii) the latest N_S value stored by the Client; iii) a new N_C nonce generated by the Client and specified in the parameter 'cnonce' of this request.

 An example of PoP input to compute 'client_cred_verify' using CBOR encoding is given in {{fig-client-cred-input-2}}.